This post may contain affiliate links (full disclosure policy). As an Amazon Associate, I earn from qualifying purchases.

 So when the lovely folks at Perifit reached out to me to see if I was interested in trying out their kegel exerciser, I was very intrigued.

 First of all, I had never even heard of a kegel exerciser before!
-Kegels–those squeezy exercises you’re supposed to do to prepare for pregnancy and birth and to improve sexual health? …Yeah…I never really did them.
+Kegel exercises–those squeezes you’re supposed to do to prepare for pregnancy and birth and to improve sexual health? …Yeah…I never really did them.

-I tried for a little bit, but the recommended exercises were frankly boring and repetitive.
+I tried for a little bit, but kegel exercises are, in my opinion, super boring and repetitive.
 It’s pretty hard to exercise muscles you can’t see and don’t normally pay much attention to, and I had no way of knowing if I was wasting my time or actually making a difference.

 The Perifit device promised to change that, so I figured it was worth a try!
 Ready to check it out?